 Annual Application Deadline: January 15th or by special request.

-Link to a selection of current and recent Iowa Designers' bios.
+Want to see more?
+Check out the current and recent Iowa Designers' bios.

 Theatre Arts Department

 The University of Iowa